Signs and Symptoms of Atrial Myxoma

 - Chest pain or tightness

-- Sensation of feeling your heart beat (palpitations)
+- The sensation of feeling your heartbeat (palpitations)

 - Shortness of breath with activity